Arpels/arpels.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics-Phisics Fundamental Science, University of Electronic Science and Technology of China, 2021
+* B.S. in Mathematics-Physics Fundamental Science, University of Electronic Science and Technology of China, 2021
 * M.S. in Cryptography, Institute of Information Engineering, CAS, 2024 (expected)

 Work experience